gitJanaeW/show-go/README.md

-# Show Go
+# SHOWGO

 ## Purpose

- Help Users find multiple new music events with the help of they're spotify account preferences in any location of the users choosing!
+ Help users find multiple new music events with the help of they're Spotify account genre preferences in any location of the users choosing!

 ## Built With